 We are very proud to be associated with this charity.
-Yair Cohen is a trustee of Big voice London and for a number of years Cohen Davis Solicitors has been the largest financial donors to this social mobility project.
-We still support the charity financially and in many other ways, including by direct interraction with the student.
+For a number of years, Yair Cohen was a trustee of Big voice London and for a number of years Cohen Davis Solicitors has been making financial donation to this social mobility project.

 Big Voice London ‘Model Law Commission’ is one the projects which is particularly close to our hearts, involving a simulated law reform project inspired by a United Nation’s initiative that take place around the world.
 Sixth formers are given an opportunity to learn about the UK's legal institutions and to engage with cutting edge legal policy.
 The height of the project is the presentation to Parliament, by the students, of their final draft of new proposed laws.

 In 2013 and 2014 Big Voice London's young students presented to Parliaments a number of amendments to laws concerning internet and social media, including a new Revenge Porn Law, which was later adopted by Parliament and turned into what is now known as the Revenge Porn Law under section 33 of the Criminal Justice and Courts Act 2015 (Disclosing private sexual photographs and films with intent to cause distress).